jansche/product-feedback/README.md

-## This document is work in progress.
+**This document is work in progress.
 Feel free to contribute.
-Help is always appreciated.
+More ideas and different opinions are always appreciated.**

 _I'm currently looking for a new job in Developer Relations.
 Ideally in Program Management, DevRel strategy or Head of / Leading DevRel for an awesome company.
-Hire me!_
+[Hire me!](https://t1dcyb.org)_

 _This document has been developed during my job search for a DevRel role in 2021.
 It may be useful as an inspiration for future DevRel programs.
 Use it at your own discretion.
 It's published under the [MIT license](LICENSE).
 Please let me know if you use it._

-# Product Feedback through Developer Relations – A Framework
+# Product Feedback through Developer Relations – A Program Framework

 ## Executive Summary